-- EA's Rule change proposal - The policy context and background - Linkages to other matters before the Commission; - First round consultation; - Consultancy reports commissioned by the Commission; and - The Commission's timetable for EA's Rule change proposal.
+- EA's Rule change proposal

+- The policy context and background

+- Linkages to other matters before the Commission;

+- First round consultation;

+- Consultancy reports commissioned by the Commission; and

+- Second round consultation.

 1.1 Summary of EnergyAustralia's Rule change proposal

 EA seeks to modify clause 3.14.6 of the Rules to change the criteria and process for determining compensation following administered pricing.
 The purpose of the Rule change is to clarify the compensation process and ensure that compensation to Scheduled Generators is based on their "direct generating costs" rather than on their offer prices.